MasterChef Turkey: Season 3 (2019)

-System in the Season 3
+System in season 3

 As of this season, Danilo Zanna has replaced Hazer Amani in the jury cast.

 This season, compared to the previous two seasons, is the first season in which the pre-selection process of this competition has been broadcast.

 Contestants will first go through an audition stage where the judges will cook within a certain period of time before the eyes of the judges, and the contestant who gets approval from at least two judges will move on to the next stage.

 In the next stage, they will go through the triple duel stage in order to enter the main cast, the person who cooks the best food in that stage will pass to the main cast, while the others will be eliminated.

 However, unlike previous seasons, it has a 'reserve cast' system in which some of the eliminated in the triple duel were recalled for the replacing main cast contestants who were eliminated.